A walk through the streets of Barcelona and “Oh tal bellesa!” would be your response.

 September in Barcelona is a good time to hit the beach.
 Put on your shades, grab your swimwear and head to the most popular sandy stretch in the city – La Barceloneta.

-Tapas are found literally everywhere across Barcelona.
-But, as is the case with most tourist destinations, it is easy to get overcharged.
+You’ll find Tapas literally everywhere across Barcelona.
+But, as is the case with most tourist destinations, you may get overcharged.
 Find a place frequented by locals instead of one that targets tourists.
 These little finger foods will keep you fueled through the day as you strike items off of your itinerary.

-Barcelona is a city best explored on foot.
+Barcelona is a city you can best explore on foot.
 But that’s a task that can’t be done on an empty stomach!
 Thankfully, Barcelona has a buzzing street food culture, so you won’t have to look around for grub.
 You will get whisked away by the sights and scents of waffles sold in roadside stalls.

 Try Barcelona’s essential dessert, the Crema Catalana (bears similarity with Creme Brulee) – this dish is an egg pudding topped with crispy layer of caramelized sugar.